⏰ NEET SS Pathology 2026 Exam Approaching | Last Chance to Lock Your Rank | Time-Sensitive Strategy Inside

 Absolute Must-Revise Topics:

-• Lymphoma basics (Hodgkin vs Non-Hodgkin, IHC panels)
+• Lymphoma basics (Hodgkin vs Non-Hodgkin, IHC panels, WHO 5th Edition classification updates)

-These areas alone can fetch 10–15 clean questions.
+These areas alone can fetch 12–18 clean questions.
+Lock them first.

 Days 3–4: Image-Based & Molecular Focus